rdevans87/RyanEvans_CreativeCodes/README.md

 ## Deployment
-<a href="https://create-react-app.dev/docs/deployment/#github-pages">Deploying on Github Pages</a> docs for React.
+When you are done with the setup, you should host your website online.
+We highly recommend to read through the <a href="https://create-react-app.dev/docs/deployment/#github-pages">Deploying on Github Pages</a> docs for React.

 ## Technologies Used
 <ul>